sarahcstringer/grpc-workshop/README.md

 ### Test that the environment is set up correctly

-`00-test-setup` contains a small gRPC client and server that will be used to test your setup.
+The [`00-test-setup` folder](https://github.com/sarahcstringer/grpc-workshop/tree/master/00-test-setup) contains a small gRPC client and server that will be used to test your setup.
 To verify that your setup is working, run the `check-setup.sh` script.
 It will source your virtual environment (named `venv`), start up the test server, and run the client to make a request to the server.
 You should see the following output when you run the script:

 ```
 $ bash check-setup.sh